zimle/notes/haskell.md

 -- we could also use another String starting with capital letter like ...
 "What" as in lists data List a = Empty | What { listHead :: a, listTail :: List a} deriving (Show, Read, Eq, Ord) a = 5 `What` Empty
--- To use sepcial symbols like ":?:", we have to infixr 5 :?:
+-- To use special symbols like ":?:", we have to infixr 5 :?:
 data List a = Empty | a :?: (List a) deriving (Show, Read, Eq, Ord) a = 5 :?: Empty